Accessible Word Documents

 Overview

-Check a Word document for WCAG 2.1 compliance, using the built-in "Accessibility Checker" in Microsoft Word to identify and fix many common issues before saving as HTML.
-The process involves using the checker, which will guide you through making necessary fixes like using proper heading styles, adding alt text to images, and creating accessible hyperlinks.
+Check documents for WCAG 2.1 compliance, using the built-in "Accessibility Checker" in Microsoft Word to identify and fix many common issues before saving.
+The process involves using the checker, which will guide you through making necessary fixes like:

 Environment